 Turn to Design Master Electrical for your complete electrical design and drafting solution.
 It calculates the fault current, voltage drop, and arc-flash in your project.

-Design Master Electrical for AutoCAD uses the same panels and transformers you create for a project’s one-line diagram, and panel load calculations, to calculate fault current and voltage drop.
+Design Master Electrical uses the same panels and transformers you create for a project’s one-line diagram, and panel load calculations, to calculate fault current and voltage drop.
 Arc-flash is calculated based upon the settings for the panels and transformers and the calculated fault current.
 Schedules display the results of those calculations on your drawing.

 Design Master bases its feeder voltage drop results on the panels and transformers in your project, the sizes of the feeders, and their distances from each other.
 You can manually specify the distance between panels.
 Or you can place the panels on your drawing and have Design Master calculate the distances for you.

 Design Master also bases the branch circuit voltage drop on the number of devices connected to each circuit and their location on the drawing.

 Design Master makes it easy to identify when there’s a problem in your electrical design.
 It highlights any circuit or feeder that exceeds the maximum voltage drop allowed by the NEC (3% for the circuit or the feeder, 5% for the sum of the two).
 Just modify your design to reduce the voltage drop, and Design Master recalculates.